Reviews Archive

 Gameplay

 SNES - The Addams Family is a hop n' bop platformer with a big emphasis on exploration.
-Instead of having a rigid level based structure the game contains one huge mansion all of which is open to the player straight from the beginning of the game, allowing the player complete freedom of movement.
-There's also some adventure aspects as heart containers similar to the ones found in the Zelda games can be acquired if found giving a permanent boost to health.
-The layout and freedom of the design helps to create a very deep and rewarding gameplay experience.
+Instead of having a rigid level based structure the game contains one huge mansion all of which is open to the player right from the beginning of the game, allowing the player choice of the direction he wishes to take, and emphasising exploration of the different routes, the ultimate goal is to find and rescue all of your missing family members, each of which is guarded by a boss.

-Atari ST - The most important thing here is that this version is missing the golf ball and sword power-ups (probably due to the rarity of developers making use of two button controllers).
-The lower quality scrolling also effects the game play a little, and there seems to be fewer enemies than usual.
+Atari ST - The most important thing here is that this version is missing the golf ball and sword power-ups (unfortuantely this is probably just due to the rarity of developers making use of two button controllers).

-Amiga - Unfortunately this version is also missing the golf ball and sword power-ups.
-The low frame rate has a mildly detrimental effect on the game play as it makes it slightly harder to control Gomez, and makes it more difficult to judge the enemy movements.
+The low frame rate has a mildly detrimental effect on the gameplay as it makes it slightly harder to control Gomez, and makes it a little more difficult to judge the enemy movements at times.

 Winner is: Draw between SNES and Mega Drive